niolabs/docs/docs/api/blocks_types.md

 # Blocks Types API

 nio block types are the functional pieces of code that generate or transform signals.
-Earlier we saw examples of block types, such as _CounterIntervalSimulator_ and _Logger_.
-Information about and interaction with the blocks of a running nio instance are available through the `/blocks_types` API.
+Information about and interaction with the block types in a running nio instance are available through the `/blocks_types` API.

 ## Get API